 Landmark Graphics is the leading supplier of integrated exploration and production software information systems as well as professional and data management services for the upstream oil and gas industry.
 Landmark Graphics software transforms vast quantities of seismic, well log and other data into detailed computer models of petroleum reservoirs to achieve optimal business and technical decisions in exploration, development and production activities.
 Landmark Graphics broad range of professional services enables our worldwide customers to optimize technical, business and decision processes.
-Data management services provide efficient storage, browsing and retrieval of large volumes of exploration and petroleum data.
+Data management services provides efficient storage, browsing and retrieval of large volumes of exploration and petroleum data.
 The products and services offered by Landmark Graphics integrate data workflows and operational processes across disciplines including geophysics, geology, drilling, engineering, production, economics, finance and corporate planning, and key partners and suppliers.

-This segment provides value-added oilfield project management integrated solutions to independent, integrated and national oil companies.
+This segment also provides value-added oilfield project management and integrated solutions to independent, integrated and national oil companies.
 Integrated solutions enhance field deliverability and maximize a customer's return on investment.
 These services leverage all of our products and technologies, as well as project management capabilities.

-Also included in this segment is our equity method investment in Well Dynamics B.V., an intelligent well completions joint venture, our equity method investment in Enventure Global Technology, LLC, which is an expandable casing joint venture and our subsea operations conducted in our 50% owned company, Subsea 7, Inc. Other services provide installation and servicing of subsea facilities and pipelines.
+Also included in this segment is our equity method investment in Well Dynamics B.V., an intelligent well completions joint venture.
+Other services provide installation and servicing of subsea facilities and pipelines.